Jinzhou-Li/RootCauseDiscovery/README.md

 # RootCauseDiscovery

-This repository contains Python and Julia codes for implementing the root cause discovery methods in paper XXX.
-The root cause discovery method does XXXX
+This repository contains Python and Julia codes for implementing the root cause discovery methods in paper [Root cause discovery via permutations and Cholesky decomposition](https://arxiv.org/abs/2410.12151).
+We use the proposed root cause discovery method to discover the disease-causing gene of rare disease patients with a monogenic disorder.

 ## Python code for Root Cause Discovery